MineLib/MineLib.Network/README.md

 All server and clients packets for 1.7.4 are supported.
 Only logic here - automatically enable encryption.
 You don't need to manually handle with that.

+You can use Events based packet handling (use RaisePacketHandledUnUsed() in NetworkHandler.Packets.cs) or handle dat stuff manually (use OnPacketHandled for that).

+Supported:
+* Yggdrasil
+* Online && Pirate mode
+* Nah, i think all basic stuff is supported

 Documentation will come soon.

 Used repos: